Yoone/rsi-schedule/README.md

 This project consists in crawling images from the public schedule web page, splitting them into blocks (representing tasks with their names and start/end dates) and feeding these blocks to an OCR in order to use the output text to generate an iCalendar file (RFC 5545).

-Generated calendar can be accessed at: http://www.portolisar.com/
+Instructions for using the generated calendar are available at: https://www.portolisar.com/

 Requirements
 ------------